 Over the years Lutheran Teachers College increasingly focused on the development of teachers, and found little time to devote to theological education of other laity, which had been part of its original charter.
 To fill this gap the LCA founded the Lutheran School of Theology in 1994.
 For the next four years the three independent theological schools of Luther Seminary, Lutheran Teachers College, and the Lutheran School of Theology occupied the same North Adelaide site and operated under an the umbrella of 'Luther Campus'.

-Operating with a vision of co-ordinated and integrated Lutheran theological education offered in a single institution for all those who wish to serve in the church, the LCA closed the three existing tertiary schools and formed a new Luther Seminary in 1998 to provide theological education for vocation and life.
+With a vision of co-ordinated and integrated Lutheran theological education offered in a single institution, in 1998 the LCA closed the three existing tertiary schools and formed a new Luther Seminary offering three programs.
 The emphasis was on vocational formation of people to meet the needs of the church in a post-modern society no longer literate in the Christian faith.
 The institution was also planned in such a way to offer a high standard theological degrees and awards with academic rigour.
-Dr John B Koch was appointed as the first principal of the new Luther Seminary.
+Dr John B Koch was appointed as the first principal.

-In line with the theme of 162 years of theological training in Australia, ALC continued to seek new ways methods for relevant theological training for the church in Australia.
-This led to the establishment of ALC's first Vocational Training and Education (VET) qualifications in 2010, and the launch of a new ministry called 'Grassroots Training', with the tag line 'Every day people for every day ministry.
-In 2012 VET qualifications came under the care of the School of Theological Studies, the successor of the former Lutheran School of Theology.
-ALC delivers VET qualifications as a Partner Learning Centre of the Australian College of Ministries.
+ALC continued to seek new methods for relevant theological training for the church in Australia.
+This led to the establishment of ALC's first Vocational Training and Education (VET) qualifications in 2010, and the launch of a new ministry called 'Grassroots Training', with the tag line 'everyday people for every day ministry'.